 Medical devices, such as the cranial perforator here, show imperfections that are rejected by physicians.
-Veryst investigates the source of these imperfections and recommends steps to remove them.
+Veryst investigated the source of these imperfections and recommended steps to remove them.

 A commonly encountered failure mode in microfluidic devices is delamination between adjacent device layers.
 Veryst examined the influence of control channel geometry on the delamination pressure of a pneumatic microfluidic valve using finite element analysis.

 A high-strength reinforced hose failed in service under normal operating conditions well before its intended design life.
 Inspections of the subject hose revealed that failure was mainly due to delamination.

 A plastic lever on a consumer product failed unexpectedly in service.
 Veryst determined the root cause of the failure and provided design recommendations to prevent similar failures from occurring again.

 Solvent bonding, although an effective way to join thermoplastics, can pose process challenges that reduce bond strength.
 Veryst uses FTIR microscopy to characterize the interface structure of solvent bonds, obtaining a “chemical image” of the solvent-bonded interface.
 The result is a full understanding of the bond and ways to improve its strength and reliability.